mlflow/mlflow-export-import/README.md

 # Export and Import MLflow Experiments, Runs or Models

-Tools to export and import MLflow runs, experiments or registered models from one tracking server to another.
+Tools to export and import MLflow runs, experiments or registered models from one tracking server (Databricks workspace) to another.

 Some of the reasons to use MLflow Export Import:
+  * Share and collaborate with data scientists in another tracking server.
-  * Backup your experiments
+  * Backup your experiments.
-  * Migrate experiments to another tracking server
+  * Migrate experiments to another tracking server.
-  * Disaster recovery
+  * Disaster recovery.

 There are two ways to run MLflow Export Import:
-* As a normal Python package - this page.
+* Open source MLflow - As a normal Python package - this page.
 * [Databricks notebooks](databricks_notebooks/README.md).

 ## Architecture